 As long as I remember, I always had a complicated relationship with food.
 When I was a kid, I was very picky, and every meal was a battle.
 I had a small appetite and did not like many things.
 As I grew up, things got better, my plate gained more diversity, I loved my fruits and veggies.
 At the age of 19, I turned vegetarian, mostly vegan, and also became independent, leaving the family house.
 The good thing is that I could finally eat whatever I wanted, control what I was putting in my body (unprocessed organic food, delicious handmade dishes – most of the time).

 However, if I could control the healthy food I was eating, I was also controlling all the garbage I was putting in my body if I wanted as well.
 My mom was not here anymore to check how many cookies I ate or to prevent me to sneak some chocolate.

 At that time, I also started to nom my feelings with food, especially sweets.

 Chocolate was my kryptonite.

 And then, I was feeling even more shitty.
-I was feeling guilty to not being strong enough to resist these sugar cravings.
+I was feeling guilty about not being strong enough to resist these sugar cravings.
 I was feeling fat, and ugly and disgusting.
 I was telling myself words that I wouldn’t even say to my worst enemy.
-During these crises, my body image and self confidence was way below zero.
+During these crises, my body image and self-confidence were way below zero.